open/close all folders

 - Austin Powers apparently likes Heineken.

-- Hatsune Miku appeared in Toyota USA's latest Corolla commercial due to the car company sponsoring her upcoming concert in Los Angeles, as well as starring in a few mini slice-of-life-esque commercials by the same company.
+- Hatsune Miku appeared in a Toyota Corolla commercial due to the car company sponsoring her upcoming concert in Los Angeles, as well as starring in a few mini slice-of-life-esque commercials by the same company.

 - Fred Flintstone and Barney Rubble hawking Winston cigarettes (1961).